MarcyDMQ/md6434-S26-CodeLab1-Midterm/README.md

-Midterm - I combined dodging game with self made characters
+Midterm - I combined dodging game and ascii levels and saving data in files with self made characters.